-6.090 FLIGHT RECORDERS: GENERAL
+6.090 FLIGHT RECORDERS: GENERAL50

-- (a) Flight recorders shall: - Be constructed, located and installed so as to provide maximum practical protection for the recordings in order that the recorded information may be preserved, recovered and transcribed; - (2) Flight recorders shall meet the prescribed performance, crashworthiness and fire protection specifications. - (3) Not be switched off during flight; - (4) Be deactivated upon completion of a flight following an accident or incident; - (5) Following an accident or serious incident, the flight recorders shall not be reactivated before their disposition as determined in accordance with Part 19 and Annex 13. - (b) Crash protected flight recorders comprise one or more of the following systems: - (1) A flight data records (FDR); - (2) A cockpit voice recorder (CVR); - (3) An airborne image records (AIR); and/or - (4) A data link recorder (DLR) - (c) Lightweight flight recorders comprise one or more of the following systems: - (1) An aircraft data recording system (ADRS); - (2) A cockpit audio recording system (CARS) - (3) An airborne image recording system (AIRS); and/or - (4) A data link recording system (DLRS). - (d) The operator of the aircraft required to have flight recorder(s) shall conduct operational checks and evaluations of recordings from the flight recorder systems to ensure the continued serviceability of the recorders as prescribed and approved by the CAAV in accordance with Appendix 1 to 6.090.
+- (a) Flight recorders shall: - (1) Be constructed, located and installed so as to provide maximum practical protection for the recordings in order that the recorded information may be preserved, recovered and transcribed; - (2) Flight recorders shall meet the prescribed performance, crashworthiness and fire protection specifications. - (3) Not be switched off during flight; - (4) Be deactivated upon completion of a flight following an accident or incident; - (5) Following an accident or serious incident, the flight recorders shall not be reactivated before their disposition as determined in accordance with Part 19 and Annex 13. - (b) Crash protected flight recorders comprise one or more of the following systems: - (1) A flight data records (FDR); - (2) A cockpit voice recorder (CVR); - (3) An airborne image records (AIR); and/or - (4) A data link recorder (DLR) - (c) Lightweight flight recorders comprise one or more of the following systems: - (1) An aircraft data recording system (ADRS); - (2) A cockpit audio recording system (CARS) - (3) An airborne image recording system (AIRS); and/or - (4) A data link recording system (DLRS). - (d) The operator of the aircraft required to have flight recorder(s) shall conduct operational checks and evaluations of recordings from the flight recorder systems to ensure the continued serviceability of the recorders as prescribed and approved by the CAAV in accordance with Appendix 1 to 6.090. - (e) The operator shall ensure the capability to be able to provide the FDR and ADRS parameters for the aircraft in electronic format to the CAAV for accident and incident investigation, taking into account the international industry specifications for such data. - (f) All aeroplanes of a maximum certificated take-off mass of over 27 000 kg and authorized to carry more than nineteen passengers for which the application for type certification is submitted to a Contracting State on or after 1 January 2021, shall be equipped with a means approved by the CAAV, for the operator to recover flight recorder data and make it available in a timely manner.
+Refer to Appendix 2 to 6.090 for the minimum considerations for the granting of the FDR data recovery approval.

-30 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016
+49 This title is revised according to Appendix V to Circular 03/2016/TT-BGTVT dated 31 March 2016